DarkMatterCore/nxdumptool/README.md

 Main features
 --------------

-* Generates full Cartridge Image dumps (XCI) with optional certificate removal and/or trimming.
+* Generates NX Card Image (XCI) dumps from the inserted gamecard, with optional certificate removal and/or trimming.
 * Generates installable Nintendo Submission Packages (NSP) from base applications, updates and DLCs stored in the inserted gamecard, SD card and eMMC storage devices.
     * The generated dumps follow the `AuditingTool` format from Scene releases.
     * Capable of generating dumps without console specific information (common ticket).